TexasTravis County

 Immediate Steps (First 24 Hours)

-- Release: Once bail is posted, you'll be released from custody.
+• Release: Once bail is posted, you will be released from custody.

 Critical Deadlines

-Missing deadlines in a DUI case can have severe consequences.
-Here are the most important ones to keep in mind:
+Missing deadlines can have serious consequences.
+Here are the key deadlines to be aware of:

 DUI Enforcement in Travis County